-Growing kohlrabi (Brassica oleracea var. gongylodes) is not the hardest thing in the world.
-Kohlrabi is actually somewhat easy to grow.
-You want to start your plants indoors about four to six weeks before you plant to put them outside.
+Growing kohlrabi (Brassica oleracea var. gongylodes) isn’t the hardest thing in the world, as kohlrabi is actually somewhat easy to grow.
+Start your plants indoors about four to six weeks before you plan to put them outside.

 How to Grow Kohlrabi

 When you think about how to plant kohlrabi, remember that there are many different types.
 Kohlrabi is a member of the cabbage family.
-There are white, reddish and purple varieties, some which will mature early and some which mature late.
-The Eder variety is a faster maturing variety which takes about 38 days to mature while the Gigante matures in about 80 days.
-The Gigante is best for fall.
+There are white, reddish, and purple varieties, some of which will mature early and others mature late.
+The Eder variety, for example, is a faster maturing variety that takes about 38 days to mature, while Gigante matures in about 80 days.
+Gigante is best for fall.

 How Does Kohlrabi Grow?

-When growing kohlrabi, remember that most of the growth occurs in spring or in fall.
-It definitely prefers cool weather, so if you can only grow one crop a season, fall is preferred.
+When growing kohlrabi, most growth occurs in spring or in fall.
+The plant definitely prefers cool weather, so if you can only grow one crop a season, fall is preferred.
 It will taste best if it matures in the fall.

-Kohlrabi is not a root plant.
-The bulb is the stem of the plant and it should sit just above the level of the soil.
-This part of the root will swell and be a sweet, tender vegetable you can cook or eat raw.
+Kohlrabi isn’t a root plant; the bulb is the stem of the plant and it should sit just above the level of the soil.
+This part of the root will swell and become a sweet, tender vegetable you can cook or eat raw.

 How to Plant Kohlrabi